Is it worth renovating your investment property?

 Some renovations will increase the overall capital value of your property and also attract extra rental income.
 If you take care of tenants’ basic needs and desire to live in a nice home, you may find more of them want to rent your property and will be prepared to pay a little extra to do so.

-In other cases, you may need to renovate to bring your property up to scratch, compared to others in the local market.
+In other cases, you may need to renovate to bring your property up to scratch, compared to others in the local property market.

 So, it can be worth it, but it’s important to understand that some renovations are smarter than others.